Use This Ouija Face Powder To Set Your Makeup & Summon The Dead

-The story of the Hasbro, Inc.-trademarked Ouija board starts out innocently enough — as a post-Civil War parlor game profiting off people who believed they could contact the dearly departed — and ends with you, age 13, and five of your friends, screaming bloody murder in the dark of your parents’ basement.
+The story of the Hasbro, Inc.-trademarked Ouija board starts out innocently enough — as a post-Civil War parlour game profiting off people who believed they could contact the dearly departed — and ends with you, age 13, and five of your friends, screaming bloody murder in the dark of your parents’ shed.

 Somewhere along the way, the idea came to be that using a Ouija board opens you up to the possibility of becoming legitimately possessed by a legitimate demon; that it is a tool of Satan; that it is not a harmless way to scare your friends but rather a dangerous form of divination.
 Scientists can easily explain away the movement of the board as part of a psychophysiological phenomenon known as the ideomotor effect, wherein the subject makes motions unconsciously.